google/truth/index.md

     .inOrder();
 ```

-If you’re using an IDE with autocompletion, it will suggest list of assertions
+If you’re using an IDE with autocompletion, it will suggest a list of assertions
 you can make about the given type.
 If not, consult the [API docs].
 For example,
 if you’re looking for assertions about a `Map`, look at the documentation for
 [`MapSubject`].